-C8B ACT with writing recommended

-C8B ACT with or without writing accepted
+ACT with writing required ACT with writing recommended ACT with or without writing accepted

-C8B If your institution will make use of the SAT in admission decisions for fi rst-time, first-year, degree-seeking applicants for Fall 2019 please indicate which ONE of the following applies (regar dless of whether th e Essay score will be used in the admissions process: C8B SAT with Essay component required C8B SAT with Essay component recommended X C8B SAT with or without Essay component accepted
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2022 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

+SAT with Essay component required

+SAT with Essay component recommended

+SAT with or without Essay component accepted

-C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:
+C8C Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

-C8C - SAT essay ACT essay
+SAT essay ACT essay

-C8C For admission
+For admission

-C8C For placement Χ X
+For placement Х Х

-C8C For advising
+For advising

-C8C In place of an application essay
+In place of an application essay

-C8C

-As a validity check on the application essay
+As a validity check on the application process

 No college policy as of now

-C8C Not using essay component
+Not using essay component

-${\color{red}\textbf{C8D}} \ \underline{\textbf{In addition}}, \ \text{does your institution use applicants' test scores for academic advising?}$
+C8D In addition, does your institution use applicants' test scores for academic advising?

-C8D Yes No X
+Yes Х No

-C8E Latest date by which SAT or ACT scores must be received for fall- February 1, 2018 C8E Latest date by which SAT Subject Test scores must be received for February 1, 2018 fall-term admission rebluary 1, 2018
+C8E Latest date by which SAT or ACT scores must be received for fall-term admission Latest date by which SAT Subject Test scores must be received for fall-term admission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, C8F
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):